ToF-/Rent/Forth/Story.md

 Let's create another entry: we need another variable that will represent the address of the last order put in the array.
 That's because we won't necessarily have as much as 10000 orders in the input.

-    VARIABLE LAST-ORDER
+    VARIABLE @NEXT-ORDER

-Now if subtract the `LAST-ORDER` address from the `ORDERS` address:
+Now if subtract the `@NEXT-ORDER` address from the `ORDERS` address:

-    LAST-ORDER ORDERS - . ⏎ 80056
+    @NEXT-ORDER ORDERS - . ⏎ 80056

-We find the difference to be equal the size we alloted for the `ORDERS` entry, plus 48 bytes used to store the `LAST-ORDER` entry internals.
+We find the difference to be equal the size we alloted for the `ORDERS` entry, plus 48 bytes used to store the `@NEXT-ORDER` entry internals.

 ###✍
 > *`CREATE <name> ( -- )` create a new entry `name` in the Dictionary*<br>